 The Bachmann On30 rod locomotives can be used to model the "second generation" three foot narrow gauge equipment.
 After 1900 the locomotives got a lot bigger mainly geared for the export market.
 The only On30 Bachmann locomotive that doesn't translate to 55n3 is the "Tweetsie" ten-wheeler.
 It is an example of a "second generation" narrow gauge motive power.
 The 4-6-0 is very large.
 The remaining Bachmann On30 locomotives represent very small thirty inch gauge prototypes.
 This translates very well to 55n3.

-Even the Mogul moves to 55n3 even though it is a three foot prototype.
+The Mogul moves to 55n3 even though it is a three foot prototype.
 It is a small early three foot locomotive that is similar to Baldwin's later catalog locomotives.
+The Mogul can be used without modification.

 The Bachmann On30 freight cars are very small early 3 foot prototypes.
 They scale better as 1/55 cars of the "modern" era than 1/48.
 The ladders and grabs are the right size and placement also.